The Esteemed Gentleman Articles

 If you are smoking with friends, be mindful of wind direction and try to blow your smoke into the wind so it gets carried away from, not toward, your company.
 If you are smoking indoors, be considerate of those around you.
 Try not to blow smoke in their general direction if possible.

-When your ash gets near the band, simply peel it off with your fingernail.
+When the ash from your cigar gets near the band, rotate the band to loosen it then peel it off with your fingernail.
 Cigar bands are glued on using pectin glue, which is non-toxic.
-The heat from the cigar will warm up the glue, making it easy to remove.
+The heat from the cigar will gradually warm up the glue, making it easy to remove.

-Don't Stamp Your Cigar Out When You're Finished
+Do Not Stamp Your Cigar Out When You Are Finished

 When you finish your cigar, avoid the temptation to smoosh it into the ash tray.
-Doing so will create an unpleasant odour that will linger far longer than you want it to.
-A finished cigar should be placed in the ashtray and allowed to burn out on its own.
-Letting it "die with dignity" is proper cigar etiquette.
+Smooshing your cigar will create an unpleasant odour that will linger in the air and permeate your clothes.

 Summary